aviaryan/awesome-no-login-web-apps/README.md

 * [Dictation.io](https://dictation.io/) - Online voice dictation software supporting large number of languages.
 * [unfurlr](http://unfurlr.com/) - Check the URL hiding behind the shortened link.
 * [followupthen](http://www.followupthen.com/) - Easiest way to setup email reminders.
+* [lmgtfy](http://lmgtfy.com/) - When your friends are too lazy to use Google on their own.

 -----